-- Medication may help if there are symptoms of an overactive bladder (OAB) along with symptoms of SUI. - OAB gives the feeling of needing to urinate "right this minute" even if your bladder is not full. - For some women, it could be helpful to wear a vaginal ring or pessary (a soft, removable ring) that goes into your vagina to help support your bladder. - Injecting material like collagen (a body protein that helps with healthy joints and skin elasticity or stretchiness) around the urethra may help some patients.
-You may need more injections in future.
+- Medications may be helpful for some of the problems of SUI. - Topical or vaginal estrogen replacement can improve overall urinary incontinence. - Medication may help if there are symptoms of an overactive bladder (OAB) along with symptoms of SUI. - OAB gives the feeling of needing to urinate "right this minute" even if your bladder is not full. - For some women, it could be helpful to wear a vaginal ring or pessary (a soft, removable ring) that goes into your vagina to help support your bladder.

+Injecting bulking material around the urethra may help some patients.
+You may need more injections in the future.